McGillRocketTeam/ground-station/README.md

 The system brings purpose-built MRT hardware and commercial off-the-shelf equipment into one operational model.
-Team-built devices generally communicate over MQTT using ASTRA conventions.
+Team-built devices generally communicate over MQTT using the team's custom ASTRA conventions.
 Commercial equipment keeps its native interface, such as Bluetooth, a vendor API, a device driver, a serial connection, or a video stream.
 Small adapters translate those interfaces into telemetry the rest of the ground station can understand.

 MQTT is the common message bus, not the definition of the system.
-Telemetry is decoded, calibrated, checked, archived, and presented through a mission-control backend.
+Telemetry is decoded, calibrated, checked, archived, and presented through a mission-control backend, [Yamcs](https://yamcs.org/).
 Operator interfaces subscribe to live state and issue commands through that same model.
 Video follows its own media path, but remains part of the same operator experience.

 Logical identity matters more than transport.
 Rocket telemetry belongs to the flight computer even when a ground radio receives and republishes it.
 A command targets the device that should act on it even when another device forwards it.
 This keeps the operator's view stable while the route underneath it changes.

+## The services

+The operations computer runs a handful of services with distinct jobs.
+This is not a collection of microservices for its own sake.
+Video transport, mission data, hardware protocols, and operator displays have different failure modes, so keeping those responsibilities separate makes the system easier to operate and repair.

+### MQTT broker

+The local MQTT broker carries telemetry, device health, acknowledgements, and commands.
+Most team-built devices speak MQTT directly through ASTRA.
+Bridges can also publish on behalf of equipment that only speaks a vendor protocol.
+Producers do not need to know which displays, recorders, or control systems are listening.

+### Yamcs and the custom backend

+[Yamcs](https://yamcs.org/) is the mission data system.
+It decodes packets, converts raw measurements into engineering values, evaluates alarms, records telemetry and events, keeps command history, and supports replay.
+It also gives the operator applications one API for live and recorded data.

+Our backend extends Yamcs with the links and mission definitions needed for MRT hardware.
+Those integrations connect Yamcs to MQTT devices, radio paths, pad data acquisition, the control box, and network equipment with vendor-specific interfaces.
+This is where a mixed collection of hardware becomes a set of named devices, parameters, and commands.

+### Operator frontend

+The custom frontend is the main workspace during testing and launch operations.
+It builds task-specific dashboards on top of Yamcs rather than making each screen talk to hardware directly.
+Operators can arrange live telemetry, plots, maps, network state, events, procedures, command controls, command history, and camera feeds around the job at hand.
+The same interface can inspect archived flights and replayed telemetry after the live operation ends.

+### Media stack

+Video has different demands from packet telemetry, so it has a separate path.
+MediaMTX accepts camera and external feeds, makes them available to browsers over WebRTC, and can record them locally.
+This keeps the operator displays from having to understand every camera protocol.

+The media backend holds the shared state used to control what appears in a production feed.
+The media frontend renders that state as telemetry, countdown, procedure, mission notice, and flight-tracking overlays.
+Together they let a stream show useful mission context without turning the main operator dashboard into broadcast graphics.

+### Offline maps

+A local tile server provides the satellite maps used by the ground station and recovery views.
+The team loads the relevant imagery before deployment, so maps continue to work when the launch site has no Internet access.

+### Device bridges

+Some useful telemetry is trapped behind an interface that the rest of the system should not need to understand.
+The EcoFlow bridge, for example, reads the control-station battery over Bluetooth and republishes its state on MQTT.
+Similar adapters can be added for commercial hardware without teaching every downstream service about another vendor protocol.

+### Simulation and mission definitions

+The repository also contains tools that do not run as part of the production stack.
+Simulators stand in for flight computers and ground equipment while using the real telemetry and command paths.
+Mission-definition tools turn shared parameter and packet descriptions into the formats Yamcs uses.
+These tools keep testing close to the deployed system and reduce the chance that firmware, backend, and frontend disagree about the data on the wire.

 ## What is connected

-The Launch Canada ground station brings together several kinds of equipment:
+The ground station brings together several kinds of equipment:

 - The rocket flight computers and their independent avionics systems.
 - Ground radios at both the control station and pad, which carry rocket traffic and report the health of the radio links themselves.
 - A physical control box for launch, emergency, arming, and pad controls.
-- Pad data acquisition and control hardware for sensors, actuators, and analog measurements.
+- Pad data acquisition and control hardware for sensors, actuators, and analog measurements (LabJack T7).
 - A team-built thermocouple unit for pad temperature measurements.
 - Cameras around the pad, plus optional external feeds such as a drone, for watching mechanisms, panels, gauges, and the launch area.